ImperialCollegeLondon/rse-chemistry-hackathon/participating.md

 [placeholder]: https://outlook.office365.com/owa/?path=/calendar/action/compose&rru=addevent&subject=RSE%20Reproducibility%20Hackathon&startdt=2020-12-02T10:00:00.000Z&enddt=2020-12-02T16:00:00.000Z&location=https://github.com/ImperialCollegeLondon/rse-chemistry-hackathon
 [new issue]: https://github.com/ImperialCollegeLondon/rse-chemistry-hackathon/issues/new?assignees=&labels=project&template=custom.md&title=Project+description

+## During the event

+We'll start with some scene setting on the topic at hand.
+Then we'll split into different groups based on people's projects/interests.
+Members of the College RSE team will be on hand to provide advice, sources of information, and technical help throughout.
+The whole group will reconvene at regular intervals to share updates and experiences.

+We'll be using Microsoft Teams to run the session.
+Breakout rooms will facilitate focused group work.
+Please be prepared to share your screen and talk on camera to helpers from the RSE team and other participants.

 ## After the event

 * If you created an issue [update it][issues] with the outcome of the workshop.